 Forget the famous tagine, couscous and tangia; there is so much more to discover in Morocco.
 Here is my preferred cheap Moroccan street food meals list, combining some weird tasting and looking options!

 Dried meat Khlea (or khlii)

-I am addicted to omelette khlea – fried egg meal with a dried beef.
+I am addicted to omelette khlea – fried egg meal with dried beef.
 Khlea is a type of Moroccan jerky made by cooking sun-dried meat in fat and oil.
-You can buy khlea in many Moroccan stores and prepare the delicious breakfast at home!
-My favorite breakfast khlea place – cafe Espace Fruits Outmane in Marrakech, Gueliz, on the corner where I live (omelette khlea cost around 16 dh (1,5 eur).
+You can buy khlea in many Moroccan stores and prepare a delicious breakfast at home!
+My favourite breakfast khlea place – cafe Espace Fruits Outmane in Marrakech, Gueliz, on the corner where I live (omelette khlea cost around 16 DH (1,5 eur).